Lauralux/test/README.md

 #This is my first project
-#This is a secenod line
+#This is a second line
 #This change is done on the feature branch